qfpl/state-machine-testing-course/level04/README.md

 * Taking a mug that isn't there
 * Adding a mug when one is there

+Some of these operations don't change the state of the "real system" being tested, while others return `Left MachineError`.
+You will have to write appropriate `Update` and `Ensure` callbacks, depending on the behaviour of the command being tested.

-Can you think of any others?
+Can you think of any commands you've written so far, that should have negative versions?